 The IGM Genomics Center at the University of California, San Diego, is a core research facility overseen by the IGM.
-Located in Leichtag 172, the IGM Genomics Center provides a variety of services, including sequencing library preparation and sequencing on Illumina's MiSeq, HiSeq2500 (Rapid Run and V3 chemistry) and HiSeq4000 platforms as well as on the PacBio RS II Sequencing System.
-We also process Illumina Infinium Beadchips, which includes a variety of whole-genome genotyping (WGGT) arrays as well as the Infinium HumanMethylation450 BeadChip.
+Located in Leichtag 172, the IGM Genomics Center provides a variety of services, including sequencing library preparation and sequencing on Illumina's MiSeq and NovaSeq 6000 platforms.
+We support single cell sequencing on the 10X Genomics Chromium Controller.
+We also process Illumina Infinium Beadchips, which includes a variety of whole-genome genotyping (WGGT) arrays as well as the Infinium MethylationEPIC BeadChip.
 For our complete offerings, please visit the Services tab.

 The mission of the IGM Genomics Center is to provide UCSD researchers, as well as researchers in the greater UC community, high quality standard, cutting-edge, and custom genomics services as well as consultation on experimental design and training/education about genomic methods.
 We can also provide our services to researchers at other research institutions and to industry.